-Long story short, the Vaporfly NEXT% is a speed demon that delivers high speeds when you run fast.
-They won't do the work for you but will enable you to be faster than ever before.
+Long story short, the Vaporfly NEXT% is a speed demon that delivers high speeds when you want to run fast.
+They won't do the work for you, but they will enable you to be faster than ever before.

 Nike ZoomX Vaporfly NEXT% review: tech and ergonomics

-Embedded in the ZoomX foam, you'll find full-length curved carbon fibre plate.
+Embedded in the ZoomX foam, you'll find a full-length curved carbon fibre plate.
 The carbon plate is there to distribute propulsion as you roll your feet forward after landing on the soft cloud that is the ZoomX cushion.
 And it does the job perfectly.

 On the top, you'll find the new Vaporweave upper, a lightweight woven mesh with upgraded moisture-wicking properties (compared to the original Vaporfly 4%).
-The asymmetric lacing system bonds the shoes to your feet and the updated lace loop eliminates the need for an arch band – helping to relieve pressure on the top of the foot.
+The asymmetric lacing system bonds the shoes to your feet, and the updated lace loop eliminates the need for an arch band – helping to relieve pressure on the top of the foot.

-As mentioned above, there is no break-in period with the Nike ZoomX Vaporfly NEXT%, it's ready to go straight out of the box.
-I found the fit spot on, not as snug as the Hoka One One Carbon X but a solid fit nevertheless.
+As mentioned above, there is no break-in period with the Nike ZoomX Vaporfly NEXT%; it's ready to go straight out of the box.
+I found the fit spot on, not as snug as the Hoka One One Carbon X 2 but a solid fit nevertheless.
 Even the protruding rear part of the sole won't be in the way after the first few steps.

-Nike ZoomX Vaporfly NEXT% review: the aesthetics
+Nike ZoomX Vaporfly NEXT% review: aesthetics

 I don't think many people would opt in to buy the Nike ZoomX Vaporfly NEXT% for its looks.
 It truly is an unusual looking shoe with strange angles, asymmetric design and – especially in the case of the tested Ekiden Edition – non-matching colours.

-Nike ZoomX Vaporfly NEXT% review: the verdict
+Nike ZoomX Vaporfly NEXT% review: verdict

 For the money, though, you'll get running shoes that will unlock your full potential: the Nike ZoomX Vaporfly NEXT% is light and designed from heel-to-toe to provide the best energy returns on the market today.

-The ZoomX foam will feel soft under foot as you land and the full-length carbon plate will provide enough propulsion at the toe-off point.
-The thick foam might seem too soft at first but it helps tremendously to give you a boost just when it's needed.
+The ZoomX foam will feel soft underfoot as you land, and the full-length carbon plate will provide enough propulsion at the toe-off point.
+The thick foam might seem too soft at first, but it helps tremendously to give you a boost just when it's needed.

 The Vaporweave upper is so thin it's practically see-through, almost translucent.
-Despite the lightness, it does a brilliant job strapping the many layers of soles to your feet and once the asymmetric laces have been fastened, the sensation of pressure above the foot gets dispersed evenly.
+Despite the lightness, it does a brilliant job strapping the many layers of soles to your feet, and once the asymmetric laces have been fastened, the sensation of pressure above the foot gets dispersed evenly.

-I personally don't think the Nike ZoomX Vaporfly NEXT% classifies as mechanical doping but I can see why some people think they would.
-These shoes will make you go faster because they don't hold you back; you won't lose as much energy on landing and toe-off will require less effort, too.
+I personally don't think the Nike ZoomX Vaporfly NEXT% classifies as mechanical doping, but I can see why some people think they would.
+These shoes will make you go faster because they don't hold you back; you won't lose as much energy on landing, and toe-off will require less effort, too.

 Running in the Vaporfly NEXT% can make a runner's energy management more efficient, and on long distances, this can give users of the shoes the competitive edge.
-Should you willing to pay the premium price.
+Should you be willing to pay the premium price.

-Nike ZoomX Vaporfly NEXT% review: alternatives
+Nike ZoomX Vaporfly NEXT% review: also consider